chasays/2028_game_iOS/README.md

-# 2048 Game with iCloud History
+# 2048 Game with History Tracking

-This is a complete implementation of the 2048 game with history tracking and iCloud synchronization.
+This is a complete implementation of the 2048 game with history tracking.
+The app works with both personal development teams (free Apple IDs) and paid developer accounts.

 ## Features
 - Complete 2048 game implementation with swipe controls
 - Game history tracking with local storage
-- iCloud synchronization using CloudKit
+- iCloud synchronization using CloudKit (for paid developer accounts)
 - Statistics display (best score, average score, total games)
 - Sync status indicators

+## Configuration for Personal Development Teams (Free Apple IDs)

+The app will work with personal development teams, but iCloud features will be automatically disabled since they're not supported with free accounts.
+The app will:
+- Function as a complete 2048 game
+- Save game history locally
+- Display statistics
+- Gracefully handle the absence of iCloud

-## iCloud Configuration Required
+## Configuration for Paid Developer Accounts

-To use the iCloud features, you need to configure the project in Xcode:
+To enable iCloud synchronization, you need to configure the project in Xcode:

 1. **Enable iCloud Capability**:
    - Open the project in Xcode